-Type of service Nature and timing of satisfaction of performance obligations Revenue recognition policies under IFRS 15 Banking service Fees charged by the Bank for ongoing management of current accounts, fees charged for servicing loans, provision of overdraft facilities and servicing fees are charged to the customer's account on a monthly basis.
-The transaction price has no variable component.
-The fees are of fixed value depending on the type of product and client segment and they are charged monthly.
-Cards additional features Some types of cards include some additional features that pro- vide clients with access to certain locations or to certain services.
-The Bank grant the customer with access to a series of services which can be used by the client simultaneous over the period of the contract.
-The transaction price has no variable component.
-The fees are of fixed value depending on the type of product and client segment and they are charged annually.
-Commitment fees The fees are charged for the Bank commitment to provide a loan facility for a specific period and are recognized as the service is transferred to the customer over the period of entitlement.
-The fees paid by customers for loan commitments without a specific lending arrangement is entered into with the customer are recognized as revenue on a yearly basis.
-Payment of the fees is due and received yearly or quarterly in arrears.
-The transaction price has no variable component.
-The fees are of fixed value depending on the type of product and client segment and they are charged yearly or quarterly.
-Asset management service Fees for asset management services are calculated based on the value of assets under management and charged on a monthly basis.
+Type of service Nature and timing of satisfaction of performance obligations Revenue recognition policies under IFRS 15 Banking service Fees charged by the Bank for ongoing management of current accounts, fees charged for servicing loans, provision of overdraft facilities and servicing fees are charged to the customer's account on a monthly basis. component.
+The fees are of fixed value Cards additional features Some types of cards include some additional features that provide clients with access to certain locations or to certain services.
+The Bank grant the customer with access to a series of services which can be used by the client simultaneous over the period of the contract. component.
+The fees are of fixed value Commitment fees The fees are charged for the Bank commitment to provide a loan facility for a specific period and are recognized as the service is transferred to the customer over the period of entitlement.
+The fees paid by customers for loan commitments without a specific lending arrangement is entered into with the customer are recognised as revenue on a yearly basis.
+Payment of the fees is due and received yearly or quarterly in arrears. component.
+The fees are of fixed value depending on the type of product and client segment and they are charged Asset management service Fees for asset management services are calculated based on the value of assets under management and charged on a monthly basis.
 Revenue is recognized over time as the services are provided and are charged on a monthly basis.

-Fee and commission income from providing services where performance obligations are satisfied at a point in time Services provided where the Bank's performance obligations are satisfied at a point in time are recognized once control of the services is transferred to the customer, where control also means the ability to prevent others from directing the use of, and receiving the benefit from, a good or service (IFRS 15.38).
+Fee and commission income from providing services where performance obligations are satisfied at a point in time

+Services provided where the Bank's performance obligations are satisfied at a point in time are recognized once control of the services is transferred to the customer, where control also means the ability to prevent others from directing the use of, and receiving the benefit from, a good or service (IFRS 15.38).
 The fees earned in exchange for these services are recognized at the point in time, when the transaction is completed, because the customer only receives the benefits of the Bank's performance upon successful completion of the underlying transaction.
 The Bank is only entitled to the fee on the completion of the transaction (IFRS 15.117).
 The Bank has a single performance obligation with respect to these services, which is to successfully complete the transaction specified in the contract.